Multimedia Technology Wiki: Application Solution

 RPC Task Handling: rpc_tx_thread()

-Register and Receive Slave Events (such as
+Register and receive Slave events (such as

 WIFI_EVENT_STA_STARTevent): rpc_event_callback()

-Slave Processing Process
+Slave Processing Flow

-Receive and Execute RPC Commands: esp_rpc_command_dispatcher()
+Receive and execute RPC commands: esp_rpc_command_dispatcher()

-Configure Wi-Fi According to Incoming Parameters: req_wifi_init()
+Configure Wi-Fi according to the passed parameters: req_wifi_init()

-Sending events to the host: rpc_evt_handler()
+Send event to host: rpc_evt_handler()

 Network Split Function